csirtgadgets/krenk-protocol/README.md

 #####*The aggregate classes that constitute Krenk are:*

 ### Context
 Zero or many.
+[CONTEXT](#context).
 Describes the context in which the data is represented.
 SHOULD be used to convey the care to be taken with the data.

 ### ReportTime
 Zero or one.
-[TIMESTAMP](#date-time).
+[TIMESTAMP](#date-time-strings).
 A timestamp that represents when this data marking was generated.

 ### StartTime
 Zero or one.
-TIMESTAMP.
+[TIMESTAMP](#date-time-strings).
 A timestamp that represents when the data marking takes effect.

 ### ExpirationTime
 Zero or one.
-TIMESTAMP.
+[TIMESTAMP](#date-time-strings).
 A timestamp that represents when the data marking expires.

 #####*The Krenk class has five attributes:*

 ### version
 Required.
-REAL.
+[REAL](#real-numbers).
 The specification version number to which this class conforms.
 While the protocol itself conforms to a [semantic versioning](http://semver.org/), implemented, the protocol version should conform to a REAL (float/double) number using "tenths", to the right of the decimal as a placeholder.
 Examples:

 Semver | REAL
 -------|-------